macarthur-lab/igv_utils/README.rst

 Install
 ~~~~~~~~

+* Run:

-* Run :code:`pip install igv_plotter   # add --user to install in your home directory`
+:code:`pip install igv_plotter   # add --user to install in your home directory`

 * If you don't have IGV installed yet, `download the IGV binary distribution <https://www.broadinstitute.org/software/igv/download>`_ and unzip it in some directory (for example :code:`~/bin`).
 If you do have it already, find the install directory.